FWeinb/babel-plugin-named-asset-import/README.md

 ### Default Import

-For now default imports will be left as is, this allows the user to configure it's own "default" behaviour.
+For now default imports will be left as is.
+This allows the user to configure its own "default" behaviour.
 `import Icon from './icon.svg';` will be left as is.

 ### Request of an unkown asset